LeosDisciple/rest_php/docs/implementation.md

   b.
 Database operations
 3. Response to client

-1. Processing client requests
-2. Data operations
-  1. Data validation
-  2. Database operations
-3. Response to client

 ## Use case: Notes
 To illustrate the mechanisms we are implementing a backend that stores **notes**.

 ### Operations
 The client can perform the following operations with the backend
 1. **Create** a new note
-2. Make the following **Read** operations
+2. Make the following **Read** operations\
-  1. Get one note
+  a.
+Get one note\
-  2. Get all notes
+  b.
+Get all notes\
-  3. Get all notes with pagination
+  c.
+Get all notes with pagination\
-  4. Get all public notes or all private notes
+  d.
+Get all public notes or all private notes
 3. **Update** a note
 4. **Delete** a note